 Choosing a template to design your website can either be a lot of fun, completely overwhelming, or for most people – somewhere in between.

-While most website builders offer a wide variety of designs for you to choose from – and some even offer third party premium templates that you can purchase – it’s easy to drown in a sea of seemingly endless options, especially if you don’t have a sharp eye for design.
+While most website builders and ecommerce platforms offer a wide variety of designs for you to choose from – and some even offer third party premium templates that you can purchase – it’s easy to drown in a sea of seemingly endless options, especially if you don’t have a sharp eye for design.

 Here’s the good news – this daunting process can actually be simplified!